Clean Eating Quinoa 101

 Check out the video below to learn everything you need to know about quinoa so that you can start using this nutritious seed in your kitchen today!

 I’d love to hear what you like to do with this tasty ‘grain’.
-What’s you’re favorite recipe using Quinoa?
+What’s your favorite recipe using Quinoa?

 Yield: 3 cups